Resources

 M.E.
 (Myalgic Encephalomyelitis or Chronic Fatigue Syndrome)

 This is a long-term (chronic), fluctuating, neurological condition that causes symptoms affecting many body systems, more commonly the nervous and immune systems.
-M.E. affects an estimated 250,000 people in the UK, and around 17 million people worldwide.
 People with M.E. experience debilitating pain, fatigue and a range of other symptoms associated with post-exertional malaise, the body and brain’s inability to recover after expending even small amounts of energy.

 Migraine

-Migraine is the most common neurological disorder in the UK and also one of the most disabling lifetime conditions.
-Yet it is often trivialised and many individuals struggle for years to live with it.
-The Migraine Trust has information to support you.
+Migraine is the most common neurological disorder in the UK and can be a very difficult lifetime condition.
+Yet it is often trivialised, and many individuals struggle for years to live with it.

 Sepsis